 Relocating your life to start a job somewhere new is a rollercoaster of emotions.
 It’s exciting, challenging and nerve-racking.
 Then come the logistics—and the relocation package your company offered to help deal with those pesky details like, you know, moving.

 Is this you?
 Sweet!
 Let’s face it: It’s in everyone’s best interests to make your move as smooth as possible so you can get to work being an awesome employee.
-You probably have tons of questions about how the package will make your move easier.
+You probably have tons of questions about how a relocation package will make your move easier.
 What does it pay for?
 What do you have to cover?
-And what can you do to negotiate a better relocation package?
+And what can you do to negotiate a better deal?

 Let’s take a look at how to make a relocation package work for you.